DxNext/2016-Oct-L2/AppService/Labs/Functions/README.md

 The last function we are going to create is of type HTTP trigger and will be used to return list of images and the text we extracted from the images in the second function.

 This time we will add an Azure Storage table as an input binding, because you would expect your function to receive the table store object to work with and extract the data.
-As before, make sure you are using the same table name you used in the second function.
+As before, make sure you are using the same table name you used in the second function ("ImageText").
 Note the Partition Key, which is optional was hard-coded for _TryFunctions_.

 ![](images/Try_61-1024x555.jpg)